gameguys919/unraidark/Blueprint-Pterodactyl.md

 if you have some trouble installing node version manager just reach out to me in Discord

 after you sucessfully installed NVM you have to install nodejs version 20 with `nvm install 20`

+it could be that you have to reboot the container after you installed nodejs
 ### Blueprint install

 we have to instal yarn with `npm i -g yarn` after this we just have to run yarn in your dircetory so just execute `yarn` and `yarn install` in command line

-download latest Blueprint release with `wget "$(curl -s https://api.github.com/repos/BlueprintFramework/framework/releases/latest | grep 'browser_download_url' | cut -d '"' -f 4)" -O release.zip` when its done downloading just unzip it with `unzip release.zip`
+download latest Blueprint release with `wget "$(curl -s https://api.github.com/repos/BlueprintFramework/framework/releases/latest | grep 'browser_download_url' | cut -d '"' -f 4)" -O release.zip`

+when its done downloading just unzip it with `unzip release.zip`